Gordon Gray (politician): Career

 From 1962 to 1963, Gray was head of the Federal City Council, a group of business, civic, education, and other leaders interested in economic development in Washington, D.C.

 Gray was also publisher of the Winston-Salem Journal, chairman of the board of Piedmont Publishing Company, and chairman of the National Trust for Historic Preservation.

-Death
+Personal life

+He was married in 1938 to the former Jane Boyden Craige, and they had four sons: Gordon Gray Jr., Burton C. Gray, C. Boyden Gray and Bernard Gray.
+After Jane's death, Gray married the former Nancy Maguire Beebe.
+His son, C. Boyden Gray served as White House counsel for President George Herbert Walker Bush.

 Gray died on November 26, 1982, of cancer in his home in Washington, D.C.
 He was buried at Salem Cemetery in Winston-Salem, North Carolina.

-In media
+In popular culture

 Tony Goldwyn portrays Gray in the 2023 epic biopic film Oppenheimer.